 Best On Running Shoe for Speedwork: Cloudflow

 The On Cloudflow is the best On running shoe for ramping up the pace because it is lightweight and speedy.
+It’s not going to be anywhere near as cushioned as the Stratus mentioned above, which is why I like it for shorter, snappier speed.

 Once again the cushioning of the Cloudflow incorporates On’s Cloud elements and premium Helion foam.
 Cloud elements and Helion foam work with an On Speedboard implanted in the midsole to promote a quick turnover and responsive stride.